Bit-James/Stock-Analysis/README.md

 # Stock-Analysis
-This repository contains projects that deal with extraction of stock data using python.
-Some of the method used includes Data Extraction, Web-scrapping and Visualization
+Stock analysis involves studying past and current stock price data to identify patterns and make informed decisions.

+## Overview

+Extraction of stock data was done using data mining and webscrapping.
+The following insights can be found in this repository;
+- Retrieval of historical and real-time stock data (Apple, Tesla, GameStop)
+- Fundamental analysis using financial metrics
+- Visualization of stock trends and performance over time